Feedback Matters: Augmenting Autonomous Dissection with Visual and Topological Feedback: METHODS

 At the end of exposure maximization control ($t=t_d+t_e=T_{\text{end}}$), dissection along all segments in $\mathcal{G}^{(T_{\text{end}})}$ is successful if no remaining edge $e_{ij}\in\mathcal{E}_{T_{\text{end}}}$ intersects any target segment $g_m^{(T_{\text{end}})}$.
 The intersecting remaining edges form the uncut set

-Assuming that a dissection policy/planner can only effectively dissect maximal length of $l$ given a command $\mathcal{G}$, the objective is to determine a minimal set of robot cutting commands that results in removal of all remaining edges.
+Assuming that the dissection policy/planner can reliably execute only a single cut segment of length at most $\ell$ per command, we seek a minimum-size set of commanded segments that removes all remaining edges.
 Let $\mathcal{G}_\text{next}$ be this set of command, the problem can be formulated as the following minimum set covering problem,

 This type of problem is known as NP-Hard, but can be solved using a greedy approximation algorithm as shown in \autoref{alg:next-target}.
 The first step of the algorithm is construction a set of command candidates by sampling around $\mathcal{E}^{\mathrm{uncut}}$.
 Each candidate $s(c, \theta)$ is a line segment parametrized with center $c$, and rotation angle $\theta$.
 The overall candidate set $S$ is defined as